ibradam1/LandingPageProject/README.md

 # LandingPageProject
 Landing page project for Odin.
-The theme is based on my girlfriend's bunny to keep me interested.
+The theme is based on my girlfriend's bunny.